adams85/filelogger/README.md

  - Rolling log files with customizable counter format.
  - Including log entry date in log file paths using templates.
  - Customizable log text formatting.
- - Extensibility and customizability by inheritance.
+ - Extensibility by inheritance.
  - Multiple providers with different settings.

 ### Important notes for existing consumers

-**Docs of the previous major version (2.x) are available [here](https://github.com/adams85/filelogger/tree/2.1).**

-**Version 3.0 is a major revision with many improvements involving breaking changes:**
+**Version 3.0 is a major revision with many improvements involving some breaking changes:**
-* Regular users should adjust their configuration as the configuration system went through a substantial rework.
+* Regular users should adjust their logger configuration as the configuration system went through a substantial rework.
 * Consumers using advanced features or customization should expect some more work to do because internals were changed extensively too.

 Thus, **version 3.0 is not backward compatible with previous versions**.
 If you want to upgrade from older versions, please read up on the new configuration system to be able to make the necessary adjustments.

-However, you may stay with version 2.1 as it continues to work on .NET Core 3 according to my tests (but please note that it won't be developed any more).
+However, you may stay with version 2.1 as it continues to work on .NET Core 3 according to my tests (but please note that it isn't developed actively any more).

-Version 3 is available as a prerelease package (rc1) for now.
-The production version is planned to be released after .NET Core 3 GA is shipped.

 ### Configuration samples